f-ernanda/travel-planner/README.md

 Within the scope of the exercise, the project includes:

-- a Next.js-based frontend application
+- A Next.js-based frontend application
-- activity-based destination exploration
+- Activity-based destination exploration
-- mock data for flights and hotels
+- Mock data for flights and hotels
-- basic recommendation logic
+- Basic recommendation logic
-- a structured and documented codebase
+- A structured and documented codebase

 The implementation prioritizes clarity and structure over production-level completeness.